Review Felony DUI Defenses and How to Know When is a DUI a Felony or Not

 There are a number of factors about getting charged with a DUI, DWI offense that can upgrade a standard DUI misdemeanor charge to a far more serious felony DUI offense.
-Depending on the details of the arrest such as the what the blood alcohol content (BAC) was on the breath or blood test, and whether there was an accident with injury or property damage involved, this will help determine when a DUI is a felony or not.
+Depending on the details of the arrest such as the what the blood alcohol content (BAC) was on the breath or blood test, and whether there was an accident with injury or property damage involved, this will help determine what makes a DUI a felony or misdemeanor in most cases.

 - How to Find Out If a DUI or DWI is a Felony

 - What Evidence Is Used For Charging A Driver With DUI?